MySQL

 DURATION

-The behavior of the lookup.cache.ttl parameter depends on the value of lookup.cache.strategy:
+The configuration of lookup.cache.ttl depends on lookup.cache.strategy:

-Specify the duration in a time format, such as 1min or 10s.
+Use a time format, such as 1min or 10s.

 lookup.max-join-rows